philjones88/routr-website/docs/overview/concepts.md

 )
 ```

-## Connect Processor

-The Connect Processor is a built-in Processor with the necessary logic to implement the "SIP Connect v1.1" specification.

-The Connect Processor serves as a basic PBX and is described in detail by the [CONNECT](https://github.com/fonoster/routr/blob/main/CONNECT.md) specification as part of the Routr ecosystem.

-The Connect Processor introduces features the SIP Connect v1.1 specification doesn't include, like WebRTC support when paired with RTPEngine.

-The Connect Processor defines five routing types.

-First, we have `agent-to-agent` calling, which allows an Agent to call another Agent in the same domain.

-Next, we have `agent-to-pstn`, which allows an agent to call numbers in the Private Switch Telephone Network (PSTN) using a Number and Trunking.

-`from-pstn` comes next, outlining how a call from the PSTN can connect to an Agent or a Peer through a Number and Trunking.

-Next, we have `peer-to-pstn`, which describes how a Peer service such as Asterisk can reach the PSTN.

-Finally, we have `agent-to-peer`, used when an Agent wants to communicate directly with a Peer.

-The Connect Processor defines a set of resources for the cases previously mentioned.
-So, we have entities that represent Agents, Peers, Domains, Trunks, and Numbers.

-In addition to these resources, the Connect Processor maintains separate resources to manage authentication: the Access Control List (ACL) and the Credentials resource.

-The ACL protects your Trunks and Peers by defining a list of allowed and denied IP addresses.

-Peers and Agents use the Credentials resource to allow for registration from PBX, Media Servers, and Softphones.

 ## Alterations

 Alterations let you modify SIP messages.
 We implement Alterations as Javascript functions that a Processor or Middleware executes.